Duxter7/GA-English-Notes/IT English 8 (A2).md

 We met at my last job

 Helen's husband works at a factory
-Helen's husband's job is an
+Helen's husband's job is an engineer